-Behind your BCIA profile, you can view your status, branch, mentor, position (on a BCIA committee or branch) and educational information.
+Within your BCIA account, you can view your status, branch, mentor, position (on a BCIA committee or branch) and educational information.
 However, you are unable to change this information yourself thus if there are changes or inaccuracies, please contact the BCIA office.

-Under your BCIA profile you can add and edit your contact information and employment, plus add any organizations you might belong to and awards you have received.
+Under your BCIA account you can add and edit your contact information and employment, plus add any organizations you might belong to and awards you have received.
 As well, you can add and edit a personal bio and upload a photo.
-You have the choice to make any of your information viewable to the public, or just to BCIA registrants.
-To do so, you must go to Edit under each entry (for instance your email address), then set the Visibility (on the right) to Public or BCIA only PLUS ensure behind your profile pic it is also set appropriately.
-The email you have set as your primary email will be the one BCIA sends all the email notices to with a record of all notices held in your BCIA profile.
+The email you have set as your primary email in 'Account Settings' will be the one BCIA sends all the email notices to.